PSHCEe

 Year 7

-This PSHCEe curriculum for year 7 is designed to support the new cohort with settling in to Park High and to develop their sense of self and ability to live safely and productively as responsible citizens in both school and the community.
+The PSHCEe curriculum for year 7 is designed to support the new cohort with settling in to Park High and to develop their sense of self and their ability to live safely and productively as responsible citizens in both school and the community.
 Therefore, it begins with a focus on the transition from Primary school to Secondary school and how to adjust to new environment and expectations.
 This is done through an exploration of the terms ‘resilience’ and ‘support networks’.
-With a view to their growing independence, the students then move on to think about personal safety and how to prevent it and manage it.
+With a view to their growing independence, the students then move on to think about personal safety and how to manage or prevent harmful situations.
 This includes on and offline in a range of areas such as social media, roads, fires and emergency scenarios.
-In the Spring term, students complete a unit on puberty including managing the physical and emotional changes it brings and body positivity.
-Building on this theme the following scheme of learning is exploration of identity and self-esteem with a focus on friendships, diversity and inclusion.
+In the Spring term, students complete a unit on puberty including managing the physical and emotional changes it brings along while encouraging body positivity.
+Building on this theme the following scheme of learning is an exploration of identity and self-esteem with a focus on friendships, diversity and inclusion and the effects of peer pressure.
 The next unit follows this by trying to empower the students as global citizens, focusing on current issues and how our young people can bring about positive change through campaigns and fundraising.
-The theme of responsibility and taking action is continued in the second half term where students learn how to perform basic first aid both in terms of practical and emotional support in addition to how and when to dial 999.
+The theme of responsibility and taking action is continued in the second half term where students learn how to perform basic first aid both in terms of practical and emotional support in addition to how and when to call the emergency services.

 Recommended websites/sources for support can be found under the relevant tab

-The programme is always under review to keep up to date to ensure it meet the needs of the students and in response to current issues/topics.
+The programme is always under review to ensure it meet the needs of the students and in response to current issues/topics.
 For this reason, there may be some changes to the curriculum during the year.

 KS3 Assessment:

-Home learning is allocated on a weekly basis by each department.
-It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it.
+Home learning is allocated by each department.
+It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and/or extend it.
+The PSHCEe curriculum is comprised of six units – each of these are assessed at the end of the half term through a written or speaking and listening assessment.
+There are no formal external examinations – all assessments are internal.

 Recommended websites/sources for support can be found under the relevant tab

-The programme is always under review to keep up to date to ensure it meet the needs of the students and in response to current issues/topics.
+The programme is always under review to ensure it meet the needs of the students and in response to current issues/topics.
 For this reason, there may be some changes to the curriculum during the year.

 KS3 Assessment: